Limit linear series: combinatorial theory: Classification of 's

-The map $\Red$ is equal to the projection map $\Gamma \rightarrow \Gamma/\sim$.
-We denote $\Gamma/\sim$ by $T$, and the goal is now to show that $T$ is a metric tree.
-This amounts to showing that $T$ has no cycle ($T$ is already a metric graph), and the proof will use the condition that the tropical rank is one.
+The goal now is to prove that $T$ is a metric tree.
+This amounts to showing that $T$ has no cycle ($T$ is already a metric graph).
+The proof uses the condition that the tropical rank is one.